Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation

 \subsection{Effectiveness of Two-stage Knowledge Distillation}

-In this section, we further conduct several experiments to verify the effectiveness of each stage in our two-stage knowledge distillation method.
-We compare the performance of the 4-layer student model distilled with our Tiny-NewsRec approach and its variant with one stage removed on the \textit{Feeds} dataset.
-The results are shown in Fig.\ref{fig.ablation}.
-From the results, we first find that the second stage knowledge distillation plays a critical role in our approach as the performance of the student model declines significantly when it is removed.
-This is because the guidance from multiple teacher models in the second stage such as learned news and user representations can provide much more useful information than the ground-truth label, which encourages the student model to behave similarly as the teacher models.
-The complement between these teacher models also enables the student model to have better generalization ability.
-Second, the performance of the student model also declines after we remove the first stage knowledge distillation, and the student model that only learns from the domain-specifically post-trained teacher model in the first stage and finetunes on news recommendation data alone still outperforms PLM-NR (FT).
-This is because our matching task used for domain-specific post-training can better adapt the PLM to the news domain and enable it to generate more discriminative news representations, which can be transferred to the following news recommendation task and boosts the performance of the PLM-based news recommendation model.
+In this subsection, we further conduct several experiments to verify the effectiveness of each stage in our two-stage knowledge distillation method.
+We compare the performance of the 4-layer student model distilled with our Tiny-NewsRec and its variant with one stage removed on the \textit{Feeds} dataset\textsuperscript{\ref{appendix}}.
+The results are shown in Fig.~\ref{fig.ablation}.
+From the results, we first find that the knowledge distillation in Stage II plays a critical role in our approach as the performance of the student model declines significantly when it is removed.
+This is because the guidance from the teacher models in the second stage such as learned news and user representations can provide much more useful information than the one-hot ground-truth label, which encourages the student model to behave similarly to the teacher models in the news recommendation task.
+The complement between multiple teacher models also enables the student model to achieve better generalization ability.
+Second, the performance of the student model also declines after we remove Stage I. This is because our self-supervised domain-specific post-training task can make the PLM better adapt to the news domain and generate more discriminative news representations.
+The multiple teacher models can also transfer useful domain-specific knowledge to the student model during its domain adaptation.